Tommy-Nguyen-cpu/Adversarial-Text/README.md

 ## TODOS:
 1. Implement encoder.
 Pipeline idea: Text -> Text encoder -> Zero-Padding -> Zero-Padded Text encoding + Image
 2. Decoding in-progress brainstorming
+     2.1.
+How will we unnormalize the data when decoding?